How to Divest

 An Israeli infrastructure and construction company.
 Builds infrastructure and residential projects in multiple illegal settlements in the occupied West Bank and has a factory a factory in a settlement.
 Involved in building military checkpoints and the Gaza wall.

 A Chinese solar energy company.
-Its subsidiary Suntech co-built a solar power station in the occupied Syrian Golan Heights and produced solar panels used in an illegal settlement in the occupied West Bank.
+Its solar panels are used in illegal Israeli settlements in the occupied West Bank and Golan Heights.

 A French multinational food services and facilities management company.
 Operates prisons in Australia and the UK.